vardhandongre/vardhandongre/README.md

 - General Computer Vision

-📫 How to reach me: You can reach at my email: vdongre2@illinois.edu
+📫 How to reach me: You can reach at my email: vdongre2@illinois.edu Here is a link to my github profile: https://vardhandongre.github.io/

 <!--
 **vardhandongre/vardhandongre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.